 I study how talk helps to shape the material world, because I am curious about how people and things are connected; I value the complexity of our human-made environments; I enjoy the intricate processes of planning and making; and I want to deepen and possibly even improve our understanding of how people live with and through, things.

-My educational background includes studio-based design and art practice, design history, and the social psychology of design practice.
+My educational background includes studio-based design practice (furniture, products, graphics), design history, and the social psychology of design practice.
 I investigate both past and contemporary aspects of creative practice through perspectives and methods associated with social psychology, history, and anthropology (e.g. conversation analysis, oral history/narrative analysis, ethnography).

 My education includes a PhD in Social & Political Sciences from the University of Cambridge (King’s College), an MA in the History of Design and Material Culture from the Royal College of Art, London, and a BFA in Design and an MSc in Clothing and Textiles, both from the University of Alberta.